 Common mistakes made by franchisors as it relates to lead sources:

-My Podner in this episode is Rob Vinson and he’s going to talk with us today about Franchising 101 – Where to start when you backed into franchising by accident, and don’t know where to go.
+Rob Vinson talks with us about Franchising 101.
+Where to start when you backed into franchising by accident, and don’t know where to go.

 Rob has been a franchise attorney for 26 years.
 He was a partner at the prestigious law firm of Strasburger and Price, which is now Clark Hill after an April 2018 merger.
 Over 13 years he worked his way from associate up to partner.
 In 2001, he started his own law practice of Vinson Franchise Law and has been doing that ever since.
 He works, and has worked, with clients all over the United States as well as internationally.